vrhoward/protein-stability/README.md

 **3) Masked Language Modeling Procedure, inspired by BERT:** Devlin, Jacob et al. “BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.”
 North American Chapter of the Association for Computational Linguistics (2019).

-**4) Read more on choosing perplexty for masked language modelling:** https://huggingface.co/learn/nlp-course/chapter7/3?fw=pt
+**4) Read more on choosing perplexity as a masked language modelling metric:** https://huggingface.co/learn/nlp-course/chapter7/3?fw=pt